m2osw/csspp/README.md

 # Compile the library and `csspp` command line tool

-The INSTALL in the root directory tells you how to generate the distribution directory (or dev/INSTALL in the `csspp` project itself.)
+The `INSTALL.md` in the root directory tells you how to generate the distribution directory (or `dev/INSTALL.md` in the standalone `csspp` project).

 We will be looking at making this simpler with time... for now, the environment is a bit convoluted.